-The hallways of our homes and living spaces serve very important purposes, allowing us to easily reach each room with only a few steps.
+The hallways of our homes and living spaces serve vital purposes, allowing us to easily reach each room with only a few steps.
 However, they can be dull and boring spaces that we begin to view strictly as a means to an end.
-They don't have to be, though, and one of the coolest home improvement projects you might do is to redesign the hallway to work as your own private gallery.
+They don't have to be, though, and one of the coolest home improvement projects you might do is to redesign the hallway to work as your private gallery.

 It may surprise you to read that this is a growing trend and that many homeowners use a unique approach to creating their own galleries and even going so far as to update and change the "shows" on a regular basis.